Botswana

 During the dry season, the rainwater that has fallen in the Angola highlands starts to flood down through the Okavango Delta, creating an oasis of wetlands and forests which attracts one of the largest concentrations of animals anywhere on the planet.

-The season starts with warm days and cold nights (May to August), which leads into the hottest and driest month in October.
+The season starts with warm days and cold nights (May to August), which leads to October being the hottest and driest month.

 Learn more